ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 	$route = new \Myth\Route();

 ## Basic Routes
 When creating your routes file, you have the option of sticking with the standard CodeIgniter routes array, or using Sprint's `Route` library.
-The Route library provides enhanced features, including named routes, grouping, creating `areas`, and more.
+The Route library provides enhanced features, including named routes, grouping, creating "areas", and more.
+You can mix and match between the two throughout the file without a problem.

 When using the Route library, you use the `any()` method in place of adding to the `$routes` array.